 - Follow up with your favorite toner (or rose water or apple cider vinegar) and face serum.

 Since you might have some dried herbs left over, it is the perfect time to use them in this bonus recipe, an all-natural but gentle exfoliant.

 All you need to add is some bentonite clay and oats.
 This recipe is very loosely based on Rosemary Gladstar’s Miracle Grains but I am omitting the ground almonds and ground corn or poppy seeds.
-Either way, it is perfect to slough off dead skin cells, absorb excess oil, and leave your skin with a healthy glow.
+Either way, it is perfect for sloughing off dead skin cells, absorb excess oil, and leave your skin with a healthy glow.
 It is the perfect natural alternative to harsh commercial cleansing grains.